 - 2012-13 // Simons Theoretical Physics Fellowship

-- 2011-24 // Distinguished Visiting Research Chair, Perimeter Institute for Theoretical Physics, Waterloo, Canada
+- 2011-24 // Distinguished Visiting Research Chair, Perimeter Institute for Theoretical Physics

 - 2011 // Kavli Frontiers Fellow, Kavli Foundation

-- 2009 // Outstanding Young Physicist Award from the American chapter of the Indian Physics Association
+- 2009 // Outstanding Young Physicist Award, American chapter of the Indian Physics Association

-- 2005 // Outstanding Investigator Award from the Science Research Council of the Department of Atomic Energy, India
+- 2005 // Outstanding Investigator Award, Science Research Council of the Department of Atomic Energy, India

-- 2003 // Research Innovation Award from The Research Corporation
+- 2003 // Research Innovation Award, The Research Corporation

 Nearly Flat Chern Bands in Moiré Superlattices, Ya-Hui Zhang, Dan Mao, Yuan Cao, Pablo Jarillo-Herrero, T. Senthil, Phys.
 Rev. B 99, 075127 (2019).